Harshatkarthii/Solved-Problems/README.md

 **Problem Statment**

-Given two strings `s` and `p`, return an array of all the start indices of `p's` <span title="Anagram is a word or phrase formed by rearranging the letters of a different word or phrase , using all the original letters exactly once">Anagrams</span> in `s`.
+Given two strings `s` and `p`, return an array of all the start indices of `p's` <span style="color:blue;" title="Anagram is a word or phrase formed by rearranging the letters of a different word or phrase , using all the original letters exactly once">Anagrams</span> in `s`.
 You may return the answer in **any order**.

 **Example:**